iamfranco/mathPDF/README.md

 <br><br>

 #### `Addition(d1, d2)`
-Randomly generates two numbers, where the first number has `d1` digits, the second number has `d2` digits.
+Generates two random numbers, where the first number has `d1` digits, the second number has `d2` digits.
-<br>Then draw the maths question onto the PDF asking for the **sum** of the two numbers.
+<br>Then writes a question onto the PDF asking for the **sum** of the two numbers.
 <br>Example: `Addition(3,2)`.
 <br><br>

 #### `Subtraction(d1, d2)`
-Randomly generates two numbers, where the first number has `d1` digits, the second number has `d2` digits.
+Generates two random numbers, where the first number has `d1` digits, the second number has `d2` digits.
-<br>Then draw the maths question onto the PDF asking for the **difference** of the two numbers.
+<br>Then writes a question onto the PDF asking for the **difference** of the two numbers.
 <br>Example: `Subtraction(3,2)`.
 <br><br>

 #### `Multiplication(d1, d2)`
-Randomly generates two numbers, where the first number has `d1` digits, the second number has `d2` digits.
+Generates two random numbers, where the first number has `d1` digits, the second number has `d2` digits.
-<br>Then draw the maths question onto the PDF asking for the **product** of the two numbers.
+<br>Then writes a question onto the PDF asking for the **product** of the two numbers.
 <br>Example: `Multiplication(3,2)`.
 <br><br>

 ## Modifiers

 #### `.repeat(n)`
-Apply the `.repeat(n)` modifier to a command will repeat the command `n` times.
+When the `.repeat(n)` modifier is applied to a command, the interpreter will repeat the command `n` times.
 <br>Example: `Multiplication(2,2).repeat(8)` is the same as
 ```
 Multiplication(2,2)